QuinLED-Dig-Uno Pinout Guide

 The reason for exposing three LED output pins is because different software uses different pins (especially relevant on the ESP8266).
 To keep this board compatible with as many different Addressable LEDs standards out there I chose to implement the jumper so the correct output can be selected.
 If you are using a QuinLED-Dig-Uno this only needs to set once depending on the software and/or library you use and the method of driving the LEDS.

 ESPhome uses GPIO3 with FastLED and you need to set the jumper to the right position

-ESPPixelStick uses GPIO2 and you need to set the jumper to the left position
+ESPPixelStick and WLED use GPIO2 and you need to set the jumper to the left position

 Always tied to GPIO1 (mostly used to SPI based LED strip)